 Besides meeting many of the leading nationalists of the day through being a member of the Gaelic League, he also met his future wife Frances Mary O’ Brennan, more usually known as Áine.
 The couple were married in 1905 and their first child Ronan was born in 1906.
 That same year Eamonn won a gold medal at the Oireachtas, a major Irish cultural event.

 A fight for Irish independence

-As someone interested in the all the cultural aspects of his country, it is perhaps inevitable that his interest would also lead him into the politics of Irish independence from Britain.
+As someone interested in all the cultural aspects of his country, it is perhaps inevitable that his interest would also lead him into the politics of Irish independence from Britain.
 He found a vehicle for his political ideals in the ranks of the Irish Republican Brotherhood and Sinn Féin and was a founding member of the Irish Volunteers in 1913.

 The Irish Volunteers were an amalgam of various groups looking to gain Home Rule for Ireland.
-In 1914 Ceannt was a participant in the Howth gun running episode when German rifles were smuggled into the small fishing village just outside the capital.
+In 1914 Ceannt was a participant in the Howth gun-running episode when German rifles were smuggled into the small fishing village just outside the capital.

 When Britain went to war with Germany in 1914, the Irish Volunteers split into two factions.
-One side following John Redmond believed Britain would grant Home to Ireland if they volunteered to fight against the Germans and the other side didn’t believe, Ceannt would be one of the latter members and in 1915 he was appointed director of communications.
+One side following John Redmond believed Britain would grant Home to Ireland if they volunteered to fight against the Germans and the other side didn’t believe, Ceannt would be one of the latter members and in 1915 he was appointed the 9director of communications.

 1916 Easter Rising